The Week in the Shadow of the Exalted Cross

 By the eighth century there was a feast established on May 3 to commemorate the rescue by the Emperor Heraclius of the relic of the Cross from the Persians in 628.
 Here is where the historical confusion lies: May 3 became the “Discovery of the Holy Cross” and September 13 was called “Exaltation of the Holy Cross,” both feasts switching the actual historical events on the dates.
 Benedict XIV in 1741 tried to eliminate this duplication, and John XIII removed the May 3 feast in 1960 (cf. Adam, The Liturgical Year, pp. 181-182).

-Our current General Roman Calendar celebrates the one feast day on September 14, the date of St. Helena's discovering the true Cross.
-The Roman Missal of 1973 had this feast titled as "Triumph of the Cross" but the Third Form of the Roman Missal now has restored it to the original name, "Exaltation of the Holy Cross."
+Our current General Roman Calendar celebrates the one feast day on September 14, the date of St. Helena’s discovering the true Cross.
+The Roman Missal of 1973 had this feast titled as “Triumph of the Cross” but the Third Form of the Roman Missal now has restored it to its original title, “Exaltation of the Holy Cross.”

 The vestment color is red, and so much of the liturgy reminds us of Good Friday, but not the solemn sober mood.
 On Good Friday we were entering into the Passion and Death of Christ and awaiting the resurrection.
 At this liturgical season we are now celebrating the triumph of the redemption of the cross and the resurrection.